 A fundamental idea to count the number of ways that some event can happen.

-This video explains how the fundamental counting principle can help you determine the number of possible outcomes or combinations very quickly.
+How the fundamental counting principle can help you determine the number of possible outcomes or combinations very quickly?

 You flip a coin and spin the spinner.
 How many outcomes are possible?

 You pick a marble and roll a die.
 How many outcomes are possible?

 Hunter wants to buy a new pair of skates.
 He can buy speed skates, figure skates, or hockey skates.
 A pair of skates can come in blue or silver, and can be decorated with blue streaks or green clovers.
 How many different combinations can Hunter choose from?

 problem solver below to practice various math topics.
 Try the given examples, or type in your own